mathildeew/semester-project-1-community-science-museum/README.md

 ## Description

 The brief for Semester Project 1 was to make an informative and engaging web site for a fictional musuem, called Community Science Museum.

-- Target audiene: primary and middle school children (7-15) and families with young children.
-- The site should appeal to youngsters without pandering; it should take for granted that the audience is inquisitive and intelligent.
-- The website should be responsive and easy to use on a variety of devices.
+The target audiene is primary and middle school children (7-15) and families with young children.
+The goal was to build a site that is appealing to youngsters without pandering; it should take for granted that the audience is inquisitive and intelligent.
+It should also be responsive and easy to use on a variety of devices.

 [Visit site](https://cms-oslo.netlify.app)